Left heart ventricular angiographyAngiography - left heart; Left ventriculography

 Left heart ventricular angiography has some risk because it is an invasive procedure.
 Other imaging techniques may carry less risk, such as:

-Your health care provider may decide to perform one of these procedures instead of left heart ventricular angiography.
+Your provider may decide to perform one of these procedures instead of left heart ventricular angiography.